Memoyr/conda-aarch64-fastbook/README.md

 ## Dockerized Jupyterlab server with Fastai/Fastbook - conda based

-The image created compatible with aarch64 (arm64) systems.
+The image created is compatible with aarch64 (arm64) systems.
 See Miniconda notes [here](https://github.com/conda-forge/miniforge#mambaforge)

 Once your container is running, jupyterlab will provide a link to open in a browser.